Skip to content

 Objective-C

-To effectively review disassembled native code, it's important to have a basic understanding of the Objective-C runtime.
+To effectively review disassembled native code, it's essential to have a basic understanding of the Objective-C runtime.
 Functions like _objc_msgSend and _objc_release are particularly significant within the Objective-C runtime.

 In addition to what you've learned in Disassembling Native Code, we will apply these concepts using iOS UnCrackable L1.
 The objective of this app is to find a secret string hidden within its binary.

-The application features a simple home screen, allowing user interaction by inputting custom strings into the provided text field.
-Our goal is to reverse engineer the app to uncover the hidden secret string.
+The application features a simple home screen that allows users to interact by entering custom strings in the provided text field.
+Our goal is to reverse-engineer the app to uncover the hidden secret string.

-When the user inputs the wrong string, the application shows a pop-up with the "Verification Failed" message.
+When the user enters an invalid string, the application displays a pop-up with the "Verification Failed" message.

-You can keep note of the strings displayed in the pop-up, as this might be helpful when searching for the code where the input is processed and a decision is being made.
-Luckily, the complexity and interaction with this application is straightforward, which bodes well for our reversing endeavors.
+You can note the strings displayed in the pop-up, as this may help when searching for the code where the input is processed and a decision is made.
+Luckily, the application's complexity and interaction are straightforward, which bodes well for our reverse engineering efforts.

 For static analysis in this section, we will be using Ghidra 9.0.4.
-Ghidra 9.1_beta auto-analysis has a bug and does not show the Objective-C classes.
+Ghidra 9.1_beta auto-analysis has a bug and does not display' Objective-C classes.

 We can start by checking the strings present in the binary by opening it in Ghidra.
 The listed strings might be overwhelming at first, but with some experience in reversing Objective-C code, you'll learn how to filter and discard the strings that are not really helpful or relevant.
-For instance, the ones shown in screenshot below, which are generated for the Objective-C runtime.
-Other strings might be helpful in some cases, such as those containing symbols (function names, class names, etc.) and we'll be using them when performing static analysis to check if some specific function is being used.
+For instance, the ones shown in the screenshot below are generated by the Objective-C runtime.
+Other strings may be beneficial in some cases, such as those containing symbols (function names, class names, etc.), and we'll use them during static analysis to check whether a specific function is being used.

-If we continue our careful analysis, we can spot the string, "Verification Failed", which is used for the pop-up when a wrong input is given.
-If you follow the cross-references (Xrefs) of this string, you will reach buttonClick function of the ViewController class.
+If we continue our careful analysis, we can spot the string "Verification Failed" used in the pop-up when incorrect input is provided.
+If you follow the cross-references (Xrefs) of this string, you will reach the buttonClick function of the ViewController class.
 We will look into the buttonClick function later in this section.
-When further checking the other strings in the application, only a few of them look a likely candidate for a hidden flag.
+After further reviewing the other strings in the application, only a few appear to be likely candidates for a hidden flag.
 You can try them and verify as well.

 Moving forward, we have two paths to take.
-Either we can start analyzing the buttonClick function identified in the above step, or start analyzing the application from the various entry points.
-In real world situation, most times you will be taking the first path, but from a learning perspective, in this section we will take the latter path.
+Either we can start analyzing the buttonClick function identified in the previous step, or we can start analyzing the application from various entry points.
+In a real-world situation, you will most often take the first path, but for learning purposes in this section, we will take the latter route.

-An iOS application calls different predefined functions provided by the iOS runtime depending on its the state within the application life cycle.
-These functions are known as the entry points of the app.
+An iOS application calls different predefined functions provided by the iOS runtime depending on its state within the application life cycle.
+These functions are the app's entry points.
 For example:

 • [AppDelegate application:didFinishLaunchingWithOptions:] is called when the application is started for the first time.